 Tourist Activities At Corbett National Park

-Take a elephant ride through the expansive grasslands of Corbett National Park.
+Take an elephant ride through the expansive grasslands of Corbett National Park.
 It offers you the stimulating picture of the dazzling forests and exotic wildlife at the close quarters.
 If lucky, you may even get the chance to spot a tiger, if not you will surely get to spot its pugmarks.
 You need not wonder if you encounter the animals like Tigers, Leopards, Himalayan Black Bear, Chital, Langurs and plenteous other pervading everywhere.
-Indian are charged Rs 100; while foreigners are charged Rs 200 for the elephant ride.

-Hire a jeep to enjoy the beauty of the lavish forest filled environsthrough the muddy tracks of Corbett.
-The serenity and panoramic beauty of rich forest area will spellbind you and will leave you mesmerized for a moment.
-Roaming through the forest and discovering the wilds will you unforgettable joy.
-One can hire the jeep for Rs 500 -600 from outside the park gates.
+Hire a jeep and ride through the muddy tracks of Corbett to enjoy the beauty of the lavish forest full of serenity and panoramic beauty.
+The rich forest area will spellbind you and leave you mesmerized for a moment.
+While roaming through the forest discover the wilds that will bring you unforgettable joy.
+A jeep can be hired from outside the park gates.